 buying process—so you can tweak the website copy and offer accordingly.

-The second bit helps you figure out how your customers use
+The second part helps you understand how your customers use

 2. “If you don’t know

 how to speak their language, they’re never going to hand you a single dollar.”